 - Software-as-a-Service (SaaS) and cloud service providers (CSPs)

-- Shared, dedicated, and managed hosting providers
+- Providers of shared, dedicated, and managed hosting services

 - Telecommunications carriers and network service providers